The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones

 \subsection{Retrieving geometry information}

-The overall positions of the central axis of the cart, which served as a mounting point for the different microphone configurations, was first measured relative to the Cartesian coordinate system originating at the start of the trajectory.
+The overall positions of the central axis of the cart, which served as a mounting point for the different microphone configurations, were first measured relative to the Cartesian coordinate system originating at the start of the trajectory (see Fig ~\ref{fig:trajectory_scheme}).
 In particular, for each position the \textit{pose} of the cart was measured, indicating both its position and a rotation angle with respect to the orientation at the first position of the trajectory.

-Relative microphone positions with respect to the center of the array for each configuration were measured: by combining the cart pose with the relative microphone positions through shifting and rotation matrix multiplications, all geometrical information for the microphones could be retrieved, and are provided in the mic\_coordinates.csv file.
+Relative microphone positions were measured with respect to the center of the array for each configuration.
+By combining the cart pose with the relative microphone positions through shifting and rotation matrix multiplications, all microphone geometry could be retrieved and is provided in the mic\_coordinates.csv file.
 The absolute positions of all microphones for the MC1, MC2, and MC3 configurations can be retrieved through the script load\_coordinates provided in /tools/.
-The script also provides plotting functionality to visualize the (selected) positions on the trajectory.
+The script also provides plotting functionality to visualize the (selected) positions on the trajectory. \revOne{